 This idea that everyone should have a hand in maintenance is called total productive maintenance or TPM.
 TPM focuses on the idea that getting the entire workforce involved in maintaining equipment and emphasizing proactive and preventive maintenance will eventually lead to fewer breakdowns, a safer workplace, and better overall performance.

-Traditional TPM consists of a 5S foundation and eight supporting activities:
+Traditional TPM consists of a 5S foundation and eight supporting activities (8 Pillars of TPM):

 How to use your CMMS to achieve TPM